Noncommutative mirror symmetry for punctured surfaces: Appendix: Hochschild Cohomology and -structures

 The fact that the signs match up requires some computation.
-In particular we need to show that the product of the sign in $[M_{k+nl-2}]$, the sign of $\kappa$ and the sign in $[M_k]$ does not depend on $s,r,t$ and the $4$ different cases (note that the first case splits in $2$ depending on whether the cycle comes before or after the inner $\mu$.)
+In particular we need to show that the product of the sign in $[M_{k+nl-2}]$, the sign of before the outer $\genmu$ and the sign in $[M_k]$ do not depend on $s,r,t$ and the $4$ different cases.